-VinciWorks would like to contact you, via marketing emails or otherwise, with details of products and services we provide.
+VinciWorks, and in appropriate circumstances the VinciWorks Group, would like to contact you, via marketing emails or otherwise, with details of products and services we provide.
 VinciWorks relies on the condition of ‘legitimate interest’ in processing personal data for our marketing activities.
 The ‘legitimate interest’ condition for processing requires VinciWorks to balance our legitimate interest in processing personal data with data subjects’ right to privacy.
 You can view our Legitimate Interest Assessment here.

-As part of our legitimate interest assessment, VinciWorks believes that individuals who have filled in an online form, requested a demo or otherwise given us their personal data would reasonably expect us to process their data (e.g. store it and call or email them) in order to offer and market our products to them.
+As part of our legitimate interest assessment, VinciWorks believes that individuals who have filled in an online form, requested a demo or otherwise given us their personal data would reasonably expect us to process their data (e.g. store it and call or email them) in order to offer and market products and servces offered by the VinciWorks Group them.
 In every marketing communication, the individual is given the opportunity to choose not to be contacted further by VinciWorks.

 When acting as a data controller, VinciWorks uses third party sub-processors, such as cloud computing providers and customer support software, to provide our services.
 We carefully vet each sub-processor to ensure that their GDPR safeguards are as stringent as ours.
 Where appropriate, we enter into GDPR-compliant data processing agreements with the sub-processor.

 VinciWorks takes your rights seriously and commits to respecting personal privacy at all times.
 We understand that your data is yours and we will take steps to ensure your control over your data.

 Data subjects have the right to be informed about the collection and use of their personal data.
 We have published this privacy notice to keep you informed as to what we do with your personal information.
 VinciWorks strives to be transparent about how we collect and use your data.